Richard-W/azas/README.md

 ```

 This command is everything it takes to build a functioning version of
 azas.
-There are however some dependencies which are likely already
+There are however some dependencies:
-installed on your system:

  * Java 8 (Java 7 may or may not work.
 Don't find out during production)
  * wget